 - a.
 Temporary real estate sales offices shall be permitted in all zoning districts when incidental to a new residential development. - b.
 Permitted temporary real estate sales offices shall be used only as temporary field offices and for storage of incidental supplies, and shall not be used as any type of dwelling. - c.
 A real estate sales office shall not be moved, erected, or established on a residential development site until the date on or after which construction actually commences. - d.
-Use of the temporary real estate sales office for sales of residential sites or projects located off-site is prohibited. - e.
+Use of the temporary real estate sales office for sales of residential sites or projects located off-site is prohibited.

+13.6 Use Regulations for the Estes Valley | 13.6.3 Temporary Uses and Structures e.
 All temporary real estate sales offices shall be removed within 30 days after the sale of the last dwelling unit in the development, even if the temporary use permit is still valid.